-One of the best parts of owning a business is the way you get to express your CREATIVITY.
+One of the best parts of owning a business is the way you get to express your creativity (while properly managing your business finances).

 You get to build your dream business from the ground up.
 As a business owner, you’re constantly thinking outside the box to serve your community and deliver incredibly innovative products and services.